Topics on this page

 This could be for any of the following reasons:

-The mapping you provided in your identity provider configuration does not match your mapping in your service's active directory or vice versa.
+• The mapping you provided in your identity provider configuration does not match your mapping in your service's active directory or vice versa.
 You can check your attribute statements from your SAML response using a tracer to verify.
-Make sure the
+Make sure the Attribute Name is what you entered in your identity provider configuration and that the Attribute Value is populated/correct.

 This is specific to Google SSO.
 If you just enabled your app and are trying to login, you need to log out and clear your cache.
 Then log back in as the user that you are testing with.
 If you continue to get this error then you may need to wait a few minutes for Google to associate with your new application.

 This can be for many reasons.
 The most common reason is that your XML is invalid.
-Check to make sure that it's the correct metadata file.
+Check to make sure that it is the correct metadata file.

 Browser developer console